achamaro/vite-plugin-icon/packages/vite-plugin-icon/README.md

 export default defineConfig({
   plugins: [
+    // When using Svelte, it needs to be added before the Svelte plugin IconPlugin(),
     // When using Vue, you need to set the compilerOption. `i-con` is the default value for `options.customElementTagName`. vue({
       template: {